n-szulc/fingeRNAt/README.md

 # Singularity image

 fingeRNAt is also provided as a [singularity image](https://sylabs.io/singularity/).
-It contains two main command-line programs: `fingeRNAt.py` and `fingerDISt.py` and also (as a bonus) the openbabel tool-box.
+It contains two main command-line programs: `fingeRNAt.py` and `fingerDISt.py` and also (as a bonus) the OpenBabel tool-box.

 ```
 # get information and the overwiew of the available commands: